 After qualifying with a First Class Honours in Primary Education, Esther worked as a class teacher and SENCo in primary schools in Kent.
 Whilst in Oxford, she worked as a Nursery and Reception teacher before she was seconded as the Acting Assistant Principal in a new free school within the city.

 Following achieving a Distinction in her Masters in International Educational Management, Esther worked as an Inclusion Manager at a primary school in North Yorkshire.
 In addition to her leadership responsibilities for vulnerable learners, she led the Early Years Foundation Stage, data analysis, and celebration of diversity within the school.

-Esther's research areas include the outworking and effectiveness of the Prevent strategy in schools.
-She is interested in how of the hidden curriculum, ethos, and culture impact the decision making in education settings, and how the commonalities and differences of the different types of faith school affect this.
+Esther's research focuses on the impact that beliefs and values have on the outworking of policy within education.
+Her PhD research is enabling her to consider how the hidden curriculum, ethos, and culture impact the decision making in education settings, and how the setting of a faith school may affect this.

 Esther has presented separate research at the TEAN conference where she has considered the impact of the Professional Experience 1 module on the identity of the aspirant teacher and the teacher educator.